heyAyushh/vscode-solana/README.md

 - Follow Me on [Twitter](https://twitter.com/heyayushh) for vscode-anchor related updates.

 -  Donàte USDC or SOL to ```dedo.sol``` suppowt actiiive deweplopment of this extension.

-## Donate

-Arigato Senséi for visting here.
-Donàte USDC or SOL to suppowt actiiive deweplopment of this extension.

 ## Contributing